 Local Flood Safety

 Mitigation pays.
 It includes any activities that prevent an emergency, reduce the chance of an emergency happening, or lessen the damaging effects of unavoidable emergencies.
-Investing in mitigation steps now such as constructing levees and purchasing flood insurance will help to reduce the amount of structural damage to your home and financial loss from building and crop damage should a flood or flash flood occur.
+Investing in mitigation steps now, such as constructing levees and purchasing flood insurance, will help to reduce the amount of structural damage to your home as well as reduce the financial loss from building and crop damage should a flood or flash flood occur.

 Before a Flood

 Find out if you live in a flood-prone area from your local emergency management office or American Red Cross chapter.
 Ask whether your property is above or below the flood stage water level and learn about the history of flooding for your region.
 Learn flood warning signs and your community alert signals.
 Request information on preparing for floods and flash floods.
 If you live in a frequently flooded area, stockpile emergency building materials.
 These include plywood, plastic sheeting, lumber nails, hammer and saw, pry bar, shovels, and sandbags.
 Have check valves installed in building sewer traps to prevent flood waters from backing up in sewer drains.
 As a last resort, use large corks or stoppers to plug showers, tubs, or basins.
 Plan and practice an evacuation route.
 Contact the local emergency management office or local American Red Cross chapter for a copy of the community flood evacuation plan.
 This plan should include information on the safest routes to shelters.
 Individuals living in flash flood areas should have several alternative routes.
 Have disaster supplies on hand, which would include the following items:

 - Portable, battery-operated radio and extra batteries